Prometheus-X-association/edge-computing/README.md

 > directly to the targets in the test Makefile in `kubernetes/test`!

-The installed Helm chart launches the included `ptx-edge` services automatically, but it does not wait until all the resources are running before it exits.
+The installed Helm chart launches the included `ptx-edge` services automatically, but it does not wait until all the resources are running before it exits!

 To check the current status of the installed chart's components, use the following
 command: